damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 When you have a lot of issues, it can be hard to get an overview.
-By adding a weight to each issue, you can get a better idea of how much time, value or complexity a given issue has or will cost.
+By adding a weight to each issue, you can get a better idea of how much time, value, or complexity a given issue has or will cost.

 To set the weight of issue, simply change the value in the dropdown menu.
 You can set it to a numeric value from 1 to 9.

-This value will appear on issues, in the list of issues and you can see the total sum of all issues on the milestone page.
+This value will appear in the issues list and on issues themselves, and you can see the total sum of all issues on the milestone page.

 ## Quickly create a new MR from the web editor